Rock Is Dead Tour: Performance and show themes

-"Inauguration of the Mechanical Christ" was created as an intro for Marilyn Manson, who would appear fixed to a crucifix made out of television sets as it rose from beneath the stage.
+The shows began with Manson entering last, among the band, affixed to a metal crucifix made out of television sets.
+For this introduction, the short instrumental track "Inauguration of the Mechanical Christ" was crafted to play in the background as the TV crucifix rose from the understage.
+Once the complete band began the first song, the crucifix was set ablaze.

-Marilyn Manson would also pose as an officer during "Irresponsible Hate Anthem" and as a finale, Manson's backup singer would arrive as a second officer with a shotgun.
+Marilyn Manson wore a police officer's uniform during "Irresponsible Hate Anthem" and as a finale, Manson's backup singer would arrive as a second officer with a shotgun.
 The shotgun would fire into Manson's back, splattering blood unto the crowd.
 With Manson having been 'murdered', his body would be dragged from the stage.

-The podium scene during Antichrist Superstar continued to appear for the track of the same name.
+During performances of the song "Antichrist Superstar", the rostrum used on the Dead to the World Tour whenever the song was performed was reused.
 This led to a slight controversy during what was to be the original final North American tour date.
-During the Cedar Rapids, Iowa, show, Marilyn Manson was surprised to find the Antichrist Superstar logo on his podium had been replaced with a smiley face, ultimately leading to Manson walking off the stage and not returning.
+During the Cedar Rapids, Iowa, show, Marilyn Manson was surprised to find the Antichrist Superstar logo on his rostrum had been replaced with a smiley face which prompted the lead singer to walk offstage and not return.

 Set props included a massive lit sign spelling D-R-U-G-S, as well as golden confetti fired often from cannons.